BOLL7708/BOLL7708/README.md

 Hello!

-I make and maintain a range of open source OpenVR/SteamVR and Twitch streaming accessories as well as a few C# convenience libraries.
+I make and maintain a range of open source OpenVR/SteamVR tools, Twitch streaming accessories and a few C# convenience libraries.

 ---